KOFiblto/Rigol-Digital/README.md

      git clone https://github.com/KOFiblto/Rigol-Digital
      ```

-  6. Run `Install.bat` and wait for the installation to complete.
+  6. Go into the Folder, run `Install.bat` and wait for the installation to complete.

 </details>